HTS Codes With FDA Flags: Entry Process and More

 How to Import FDA-Regulated Products

-If you want to import FDA-Regulated products into the US there are other steps that you should know besides the entry process.
-The other steps you have to take go like this:
+If you want to import FDA-Regulated products into the U.S. there are other steps that you should know besides the entry process:

 • Foreign Supplier Registration: Make sure that the foreign supplier of your import is registered by the FDA.
 Depending on what type of product you are importing determines how your supplier should be registered.